Lythom/TopDownVoxelsEngine/Documentation/BLUEPRINTS_IMPLEMENTATION.md

 1. Client creates a `LoadBlueprintListEvent` with pagination parameters
 2. Event is sent to server
 3. Server processes the event, triggering `LoadBlueprintListSideEffect`
-4. `BlueprintService` retrieves and paginates blueprint metadata
+4. `BlueprintService` retrieves and paginates blueprint metadata from db
 5. Server sends `LoadBlueprintListResponseEvent` to requesting client

 ### Loading a Blueprint